In order to be a successful writer, do you have to submit wholly to either the publishing industry or your artistic endeavors?

 Should a creator focus on one or the other exclusively?

 How far into art do you go before you’re an idealistic hippie with no “real world” perspective or chance for success?
-How far to the business side do you have to lean before you’re a capitalist sell-out with no heart?
+How far to the publishing industry side do you have to lean before you’re a capitalist sell-out with no heart?
 Is there a happy medium?

-As much as writers and agents and editors want it to be all about the art, they need to make money for themselves, for their agency, for their house.
+As much as writers and agents and editors want it to be all about the art, they need to make money for themselves, for their agency, for their house — which means they need to produce mainstream fiction.
 As much as people like paying their rent and putting their kids through school, they also want to create something meaningful and fulfilling…that’s what attracted us to books in the first place.

 And that’s a wonderful thing.
 Not only is your creation out in the world (art), but others can buy it and read it and share in the experience of it (business).